alex-mcneilly/alex-mcneilly/README.md

 # Alexander Mcneilly

-Exploring computation, data, and design.
+I like exploring software, design, and 3D graphics.

 Studying CS at MIT.
 Also building [Splocks](http://splocks.org/).